 The Civil Engineering Program will demonstrate that graduates from the Civil Engineering Program at Valparaiso University have attained the following outcomes:

-(A) an ability to apply knowledge of mathematics through differential equations, calculus based physics, chemistry, at least one additional area of science, and four technical areas appropriate to civil engineering
+(A) an ability to apply knowledge of mathematics through differential equations, calculus based physics, chemistry, at least one additional area of science, and five technical areas appropriate to civil engineering

 A1 an ability to apply knowledge of mathematics through differential equations